doctorjbeam/mfwedding/content/food/_index.md

 ## Dietary requirements

-Please let Freya and Michael know about any dietary requirements before &lt;date&gt;.
+Please let Freya and Michael know about any dietary requirements.
 We are well accustomed to catering for special diets.

 ## Food